 Young conscript soldiers being “disciplined” for being deserters or committing other petty crimes.
-WARNING! the scenes are disturbing, contains extreme violence
+WARNING video contains disturbing content

 Conscription in Russia is a 12 month draft, mandatory for all male citizens age 18–27.
 The mandatory term of service was reduced from 18 months at the beginning of 2008.

 “Dedovshchina” is the subjection of new junior conscripts to brutalization by the conscripts serving their last year of compulsory military service, as well as NCOs and officers.
 It is often cited as a major source of poor morale in the ranks.

 In the last 25 years, the abuse in the Russian army has risen to human rights violations.

 Young men are killed or commit suicide every year because of dedovshchina.
 Tens of thousands of soldiers run away, while thousands more are left physically and or mentally scarred.

 The Committees of Soldiers’ Mothers of Russia was created in 1989 in order to protect the rights of young soldiers.

 In 2012, a draftee from Chelyabinsk region, Ruslan Aiderkhanov, was raped and tortured to death by his seniors.
 The lone witness who testified against the alleged perpetrators, Danil Chalkin, was later found shot dead in his military base.
 A contract soldier, Alikbek Musabekov was later arrested in this incident. (read news report here)

 “It’s no longer a secret in Russia.
 It’s existed for 30 years.
 We never talk about it in the media, but nothing has changed.
 They’re just the rules of the game.
 If you have a son, you know one day he’ll have to leave for two years to do military service, and that for those two years, he’ll be beaten.
 The military reflects society, therefore, if society is cruel, the military will be cruel.”